patrickdowling/superparasites/README.md

-Port of Clouds/Parasites/Beat Repeat to Grayscale Supercell/Microcell platform.
+Port of Clouds/Parasites/Beat Repeat to Grayscale [Supercell](https://grayscale.info/supercell/) and [Microcell](https://grayscale.info/microcell/) platforms.

 Note that this version has platform-specific drivers and a custom linker script and is **not** compatible with other hardware versions of Clouds.